Verycoded/Valley-Addons/README.md

 # Valley Addons
-A mod focused on Hypixel SkyBlock Dungeons QOL
+A mod focused on Hypixel SkyBlock Dungeons QOL (Mostly F7 and M7)

 # Features: